System Design Load (SDL)

 - Calculates true zone relative humidity.

-- Design weather for over 375 North American cities and over 375 international cities provided.
+- Design weather for over 800 cities worldwide.

 - Analyzes effects of common interior shading devices in reducing solar and transmission loads through windows.